seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 **It is very important that the R installation folder is not moved once it is installed from source.
 Libraries are statically linked, so moving the folder will break the installation of R.**

-To test that the installation[^1] went smoothly, execute:
+To test that the installation went smoothly, execute:

-[^1]: If you wish to make this non-standard location for R, the default R install, you need to do two tings

-	* First of all, you should make sure that the `R` executable has in fact the required permissions.

-		`sudo chmod a+rx /opt/R/3.6.0/bin/R`

-	* Then you can create a symbolic link:

-		`sudo ln -s /opt/R/3.6.0/bin/R /usr/local/bin`

-	Using a link carries some security risks (for example when `/opt/R/3.6.0/bin/R` can be written by non-root users).

 ```console
 /opt/R/3.6.0/bin/R --version